Learn everything you need to know about cloud migration strategies, including different types, pros and cons, and how OpenLegacy can help you.

 Did Netflix move to the cloud?

-Yes—Netflix officially became cloud-native in 2016 (after seven years of cloud transformation).
+Yes—Netflix officially became cloud-native way back in 2016 (after seven years of cloud transformation).

 Their decision to move to the cloud was made in 2008 after a combination of data corruption and unprecedented business growth led them to search for a secure and scalable alternative to their physical data center.